Jointly invariant measures for the Kardar-Parisi-Zhang Equation: Stochastic heat equation

 Alternatively, we can use a single definition using the formal equality \be B_r(y) = \int_{0}^y \,dx \int_r^{r + 1}dt\, W(t,x). \ee From the definition of $B_r$, we have the formal equality \be d B_r(x) = \,dx \int_r^{r+1} dt \, W(t,x). \ee

 Now, with the $B_r$ defined in terms of $W$, we show that we can write $Y_\gamma$ as \eqref{Ygamma series integral}.
 Using \eqref{Brderiv}, the $k = 1$ term in \eqref{OCYchaos} can be written as

 and this matches the $k = 1$ term of \eqref{Ygamma series integral}.
-The last line follows because the integrand is $0$ outside the original bounds of integration.
+The last line follows because the integrand is $0$ outside the bounds of integration on the previous line.
 The general case follows using the same reasoning and induction. \end{proof}

 We prove an intermediate lemma for a scaled transition function.
 With $q$ as in \eqref{poi}, set \be p_N(t,y \viiva s,x) = \sqrt N q\bigl(\fl{tN} - \fl{sN},(t-s)N + \sqrt N (y-x)\bigr)\qquad\text{and}\qquad p_N(t,y) = p_N(t,y \viiva 0,0). \ee